facebook/docusaurus/docs/api-pages.md

   className="myCustomClass"
   contents={[
     {
-      content: "Learn how to use this project",
-      image: siteConfig.baseUrl + "img/learn.png",
       title: `[Learn](${siteConfig.baseUrl}docs/tutorial.html)`,
+      content: 'Learn how to use this project',
-      imageLink: siteConfig.baseUrl + "docs/tutorial.html",
+      image: siteConfig.baseUrl + 'img/learn.png',
-      imageAlt: "Learn how to use this project"
+      imageAlt: 'Learn how to use this project',
+      imageLink: siteConfig.baseUrl + 'docs/tutorial.html',
     },
     {
+      title: 'Frequently Asked Questions',
-      content: "Questions gathered from the community",
+      content: 'Questions gathered from the community',
-      image: siteConfig.baseUrl + "img/faq.png",
+      image: siteConfig.baseUrl + 'img/faq.png',
-      imageAlign: "top",
+      imageAlign: 'top',
-      title: "Frequently Asked Questions"
     },
     {
+      title: 'More',
-      content: "Lots of documentation is on this site",
+      content: 'Lots of documentation is on this site', },
-      title: "More"
-    }
   ]}
 />
 ```